 A comprehensive overview of the Albanese government's policy achievements across the economy, healthcare, housing, climate, education, and social reform since 2022.

 When Labor took office in May 2022, Australia faced compounding challenges: inflation at 6.1%, five consecutive quarters of falling real wages, a collapsing Medicare system, a housing crisis a decade in the making, and climate policy paralysis.
-Three years later, the government has delivered measurable progress across every major policy area through targeted investment, structural reform, and patient implementation.
+Four years on, with the government re-elected to a second term at the 2025 election and the 2026-27 Budget handed down in May 2026, Labor has delivered measurable progress across every major policy area through targeted investment, structural reform, and patient implementation.

 Economic Management and Fiscal Responsibility